 Common Trading Principles

-Before you proceed to study the trade functions of the platform, you must get a clear understanding of the basic terms: order, deal and position.
+Before you begin to study the trade functions of the platform, you must get a clear understanding of the basic terms: order, deal and position.

 An order is an instruction given to a broker to buy or sell a financial instrument.
 There are two main types of orders: market and pending.
 In addition, there are special Take Profit and Stop Loss orders.